jesshillier/digitalgarden/_notes/Life/Self Care Guide.md

 - Use a silk pillowcase or silk bonnet (maybe both?) to prevent frizz from forming while sleeping.

 ## Nutrition and Hydration
 * Try to drink at least 2L of water per day, 3L if exercising.
-Black coffee/tea counts.
+Black tea counts.
 * Am I eating well?
 Are my meals relatively healthy and well portioned?
 * Am I snacking a lot?
 Are said snacks sugary?
 What value do they give me?
 * Aim for 80:20 ratio of valuable foods to treats.